filips123/PWAsForFirefox/native/README.md

 * Arch User Repository: [`firefox-pwa`](https://aur.archlinux.org/packages/firefox-pwa/) (source)
 * Arch User Repository: [`firefox-pwa-bin`](https://aur.archlinux.org/packages/firefox-pwa-bin/) (pre-built)

-*Note:* If you want to package FirefoxPWA for your distribution or package manager, or have already packaged it, please let me know, so I can help with the packaging and list it in the installation instructions.
+*Note:* If you want to package PWAsForFirefox for your distribution or package manager, or have already packaged it, please let me know, so I can help with the packaging and list it in the installation instructions.
 If the packaging platform supports any auto-submission/uploading feature, please also let me know, as I might integrate it directly with GitHub Actions to make sure the packages are always up-to-date.

 ### From Release Binaries

-You can download installers/packages and the shell completions from the [latest GitHub release](https://github.com/filips123/FirefoxPWA/releases/latest).
+You can download installers/packages and the shell completions from the [latest GitHub release](https://github.com/filips123/PWAsForFirefox/releases/latest).

 On Windows, you will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.
 On Linux, you need `glibc` 2.18 or later, which also is specified in the package dependencies.

 ### From Development Binaries

-You can download and install [latest build artifact](https://github.com/filips123/FirefoxPWA/actions/workflows/native.yaml?query=actor%3Afilips123) from GitHub Actions builds.
+You can download and install [latest build artifact](https://github.com/filips123/PWAsForFirefox/actions/workflows/native.yaml?query=actor%3Afilips123) from GitHub Actions builds.
 Note that these are development versions that may be unstable.

 On Windows, you will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.
 On Linux, you need `glibc` 2.18 or later, which also is specified in the package dependencies.